Dawn J. Bennett and DJB Holdings – SEC Files Amended Complaint Charging advisor with Aiding and Abetting Offering Fraud

-Recovery of Investment Losses with Dawn J. Bennett
+Losses with Dawn J. Bennett and DJB Holdings

 Brokerage firms are required to properly supervise all advisors they employ.
 They must ensure that their advisors are complying with applicable FINRA rules and regulations.
 If these allegations can be proven and if it can be demonstrated that Bennett’s former employer failed to properly supervise her, her employer may be held responsible for the losses in a FINRA arbitration claim.

 FINRA (The Financial Industry Regulatory Authority) operates the largest securities dispute resolution forum in the United States, and has extensive experience in providing a fair, efficient and effective venue to handle a securities-related dispute.